adoboscan21/Memory-Tools/README.md

-## **Simple Key-Value Document API with Persistent Snapshots and Time-To-Live (TTL) in Go-Lang**
+# Memory Tools: A High-Performance Key-Value Document API with Persistent Snapshots and TTL in Go

 This project implements a basic REST API for storing and retrieving key-value pairs, where **values can be full JSON objects**.
-Data is kept in memory for fast access, supports individual item expiration (TTL), and is automatically persisted to a local binary file (`database.mtdb`) using configurable snapshots, ensuring no data loss upon application restarts.
+Designed for speed and efficiency, it keeps data in memory, supports individual item expiration (Time-To-Live), and automatically persists its state to a local binary file using configurable snapshots, ensuring data durability across application restarts.

 ---

 ## Features

-- **In-Memory Document Storage:** Data is stored in a `map[string]struct { Value []byte; CreatedAt time.Time; TTL time.Duration }` for rapid access, allowing values to be arbitrary JSON documents.
+- **High-Performance In-Memory Document Storage:** Data is stored in a **sharded map** (`[]*store.Shard` where each `Shard` contains a `map[string]store.Item` and its own `sync.RWMutex`) for rapid, concurrent access.
+This architecture significantly reduces mutex contention, especially for write-heavy workloads, allowing values to be arbitrary JSON documents.

 - **Time-To-Live (TTL):** Individual key-value pairs can be set with an expiration time.
-Expired items are automatically removed from memory, optimizing resource usage.
+A dedicated background cleaner automatically removes expired items from memory, efficiently managing resource usage.

-- **Binary Data Persistence (`.mtdb`):** Data is automatically saved to `database.mtdb` in a highly efficient binary format.
-This file is loaded on startup, restoring the previous state (non-expired items only).
+- **Optimized Binary Data Persistence (`database.mtdb`):** Data is automatically saved to `database.mtdb` in a highly efficient binary format.
+This file is loaded on startup, restoring the previous state (only non-expired items are persisted and loaded).

-- **Configurable Snapshots:** The application can be configured to take periodic snapshots of the in-memory data at specified intervals (e.g., every 5 minutes).
-Only non-expired items are included in snapshots.
+- **Configurable Snapshots:** The application can be configured to take periodic snapshots of the in-memory data at specified intervals.
+Only non-expired items are included in these snapshots, ensuring clean data persistence.

-- **Atomic Writes:** Snapshots are saved to a temporary file first, then atomically renamed, ensuring data integrity even if the system crashes during a save operation.
+- **Atomic Writes:** Snapshots are saved to a temporary file first, then atomically renamed, guaranteeing data integrity even if the system crashes during a save operation.

+- **High-Performance JSON Handling:** Leverages the `json-iterator/go` library for faster JSON serialization and deserialization, minimizing CPU overhead and GC pressure per request.

-- **REST API:** Two endpoints for `SET` (save) and `GET` (retrieve) operations.
+- **REST API:** Provides simple HTTP endpoints for `SET` (save) and `GET` (retrieve) operations.

-- **Concurrency Handling:** Uses `sync.RWMutex` to ensure safe data access from multiple concurrent requests.
+- **Advanced Concurrency Handling:** Utilizes `sync.RWMutex` per shard to ensure safe and highly concurrent data access from multiple requests, optimizing for parallel read/write operations.

-- **Go Modules:** Modular project structure for better organization and maintainability.
+- **Modular Go Design:** Structured with Go modules, promoting clear separation of concerns, maintainability, and testability.

-- **Graceful Shutdown:** The application shuts down cleanly, saving the latest non-expired data, stopping scheduled snapshots and the TTL cleaner, and closing HTTP connections safely.
+- **Graceful Shutdown:** The application shuts down cleanly, ensuring the latest non-expired data is saved, scheduled snapshots and the TTL cleaner are stopped, and HTTP connections are closed safely.

-- **Framework-less:** Built purely with Go's standard library for full control and low overhead.
+- **Framework-less Core:** Built primarily with Go's standard library, offering full control and low overhead, with a minimal, high-performance external dependency for JSON processing.

+- **Configurable via JSON:** Application settings (ports, timeouts, snapshot/TTL intervals) are loaded from an external JSON file, allowing flexible deployment without recompilation.

 ---